ghodulik95/chromebook-nautilus-desktop/README.md

 	+ The only times I noticed (mildly) concerning lag was when I was running a heavy apt install with multiple other things open.

 - **Battery Life**:
-  - I don’t have precise or everyday-use measurements yet because I’ve been doing consistently doing heavy installs and testing.
+  - I don’t have precise or everyday-use measurements yet because I’ve been consistently doing heavy installs and testing.
   - It might drain a bit faster than ChromeOS did, but still significantly better than my i7 ultrabook in comparable usage.
   - Under typical (light) usage, you could still see very good battery life—just not necessarily identical to how it was ChromeOS at my machine's prime.